DIY Homemade Tick Repellent

 How to apply homemade tick repellent?

 Before first use spray over a smaller area on the skin and check if there are any skin irritations or hypersensitivity reactions.
-Once you are sure there are no unwanted reactions, spray it on your clothes and skin, and avoid the face.
+Once you sure there are no unwanted reactions, spray it on your clothes and skin, avoid the face.

 When you go outdoors, make sure you take this bottle along with you.
 As it is a natural homemade tick repellent, you will have to apply it in regular intervals to be effective.